 - Deepening voice due to enlarged sinuses, vocal cords, and soft tissues of the throat

-- Fatigue and weakness in legs and arms
+- Fatigue and weakness in the legs and arms